 (GBR) Andy Murray def (ITA) Fabio Fognini 6-1, 2-6, 6-3

 Fabio Fognini has fond memories of Rio.
 In February of 2015, he defeated Rafael Nadal 1-6, 6-2, 7-5 to reach the Rio Open Final.
 It was his first of three wins over Rafa last year (Barcelona, US Open).
-Here at the Olympics, he needed three-sets in each of his previous wins.
+Here at the Summer Games, he needed three-sets in each of his previous wins.
 His second-round battle with Benoit Paire ended 7-5 in the deciding set’s tie-break.

 WAIT!
 Hold up.
 Let’s not get ahead of ourselves…

 The hold tasted good.
 Murray wanted more.
 He won the next three games to jump ahead 4-3.
-It was Fognini’s turn to search for answers…and go mental on chair umpire Ali Nili.
+It was Fognini’s turn to search for answers, AND go mental on chair umpire Ali Nili.
 After a code-violation and a visit with tournament referee Wayne McEwen, Fognini found himself serving just to stay in the match.
 He could only muster a single point.

 NEXT: (USA) Steve Johnson